 Certain types of debts do not need to be repaid by the estate.
 For example, some debts follow the associated property, such as a mortgage.
-In such situations, the individual which inherits the mortgaged property would be liable for the debt.
+In such situations, the individual which inherits the mortgaged property would be liable for the debt, unless the will or trust says otherwise.
 Others may be forgiven, like student loans (depending on loan conditions).

 It’s worth noting, however, if you were an authorized user on the credit card account, different rules could apply.
-Medicaid debt repayment rules also differ; if the decedent was receiving Medicaid, the state may recover what was paid on their behalf through a process known as estate recovery.
+Medicaid debt repayment rules also differ.
+If the decedent was receiving Medicaid, the state may recover what was paid on their behalf.
+This is known as estate recovery, which we’ve written about.
 In these situations, consulting a New Jersey estate attorney can provide clarity.

 It may be necessary to sell the estate’s assets should the estate lack sufficient funds.
 As an executor, you should delay distributing property until the estate’s debts have been settled.
-However, the settling of debts must be accomplished in accordance with the executor’s fiduciary duty to act in the best interests of the beneficiaries – an area where an attorney’s advice can be invaluable.
+This is related to the issue of personal liability, which we will discuss soon.
+However, the settling of debts must be accomplished in line with the executor’s fiduciary duty to act in the best interests of the beneficiaries.
+This is an area where an attorney’s advice can be invaluable.

-If even after liquidating assets the estate lacks funds, you may have to prioritize debts.
-This could result in lower priority creditors failing to collect their due.
+If the estate lacks funds, even after liquidating assets, you may have to prioritize debts.
+This could result in lower priority creditors failing to collect their debt.
 Note that some assets, like jointly held property, cannot be sold to settle the estate’s debts.

-Other cases include careless management of the estate’s assets causing a decrease in value, or paying a lower priority creditor before a higher priority one, in which case, you may be liable for the improperly paid amount.
+Other cases include mismanagement of the estate’s assets causing a decrease in value or paying a lower priority creditor before a higher priority one.
+In such cases, the executor may be liable for the improperly paid amount or decreased value.
 This again highlights the importance of seeking an attorney’s guidance throughout the estate administration process.